 Registration as an non-degree student is subject to the following conditions:

-- The student must comply with all admission requirements to the Graduate College.
+- The student must comply with all admission requirements to the Graduate College including submitting all official transcripts before the application can be fully processed.

 - The student must comply with all UNMC policies regarding student immunizations prior to registration as well as all Compliance Training Requirements assigned.